Converg3nce/matic-docs/docs/develop/maticjs/demo-erc20.md

 ---
-id: erc20
+id: demo-erc20
-title: ERC20 (Ethereum→Matic)
+title: ERC20 (Ethereum ↔ Matic)
 ---

 This is a demo for ERC20 token, where all the process are running step-by-step.